TedHusted/awake/awake.md/awake.md

 Grace: A wind chime?

 Ally: Good guess!
-The answer is an echo. — It “hears” without ears and “speaks” without a mouth. — But why is the riddle funny?
+But the answer is an echo. — It “hears” without ears and “speaks” without a mouth. — But why is the riddle funny?

 Grace: Because we are giving an echo human attributes — we’re anthropomorphizing.
 The echo doesn’t speak or hear, it reflects sound, like a mirror.